 Blepharoplasty: The Recovery Process

 Usually, there is no need for an overnight stay at our New York City center when having a blepharoplasty done.
-This type of procedure usually lasts between 1 and 2 hours but can vary based on complications and number of procedures being done in conjunction with the blepharoplasty.
+This type of procedure usually lasts between 1 and 2 hours but can vary based on complications and the number of procedures being done in conjunction with the blepharoplasty.

 Recovery from eyelid surgery is complete within seven to ten days.
 A small amount of lumpiness is usual at the corners of the eyes.
 Minimal blurry vision rapidly resolves.
 Sunglasses allow you to go out in public immediately after surgery, and makeup can be worn within five days.
 Normal activity and exercise can resume three weeks after surgery.

-Reasons to Undergo Eyelid Surgery
+Reasons to Undergo Eyelid Surgery in NYC

 - Extra skin concealing the natural fold of the upper eyelids